cea002/bggn213_github/index.md

 # Bioinformatics class
 Welcome to my repository for Bioinformatics 213 Fall 2025.

-## Index of material
-# Bioinformatics Class

-This is my repository for my Bioinformatics class from UC San Diego.

 ## Index of Material

 ### *Introductory Material: Working With R*